renzosalvador/jekyllsite/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+In this site I am trying jekyll, a great framework built on top of ruby.
+I am using my macbook pro,subline text, iTerm2, git, and running a local server in Google Chrome. [www.renzosalvador.com](http://www.renzosalvador.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+You can find the source code for the Jekyll new theme at: [github.com/renzosalvador/jekyllsite](https://github.com/renzosalvador/jekyllsite)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)